 Volunteer in Ethiopia

 Ethiopia, located in the Horn of Africa, is one of the most interesting places and unique places in Sub-Saharan Africa to volunteer abroad.
-As one of the oldest countries in Africa and the world, Ethiopia has a long national heritage, and a distinct culture -- especially in regards to the Christian history there.
+As one of the oldest countries in Africa and the world, Ethiopia has a long national heritage and a distinct culture -- especially concerning the Christian history there.

-However, it's still an underdeveloped country and volunteer support is needed -- especially with community development, basic healthcare, and education.
+However, it's still a place where volunteer support is needed in areas like community development, basic healthcare, and education.

 According to the CIA World Factbook, 29.2% of Ethiopia’s population is below the poverty line.
 Although 29% is small relative to neighboring African countries, it is enough to belittle the effect that political policies have.
 You can support the communities of Ethiopia that need the most attention in a variety of ways.